Uniquely colorable graph: Properties

+A uniquely k-colorable graph G with n vertices has at least m ≥ (k−1)n − k(k−1)/2 edges.
+Equality holds when G is a (k−1)-tree.

 Related concepts

 Minimal imperfection

 A minimal imperfect graph is a graph in which every subgraph is perfect.
 The deletion of any vertex from a minimal imperfect graph leaves a uniquely colorable subgraph.

 Unique edge colorability

 A uniquely edge-colorable graph is a k-edge-chromatic graph that has only one possible (proper) k-edge-coloring up to permutation of the colors.
 The only uniquely 2-edge-colorable graphs are the paths and the cycles.
 For any k, the stars K1,k are uniquely k-edge-colorable.
 Moreover, Wilson (1976) conjectured and Thomason (1978) proved that, when k ≥ 4, they are also the only members in this family.
 However, there exist uniquely 3-edge-colorable graphs that do not fit into this classification, such as the graph of the triangular pyramid.

 If a cubic graph is uniquely 3-edge-colorable, it must have exactly three Hamiltonian cycles, formed by the edges with two of its three colors, but some cubic graphs with only three Hamiltonian cycles are not uniquely 3-edge-colorable.